How-to-Keep-Learning-Technical-Skills-On-The-Job-Once-You-Become-a-Manager-1

 One of the best parts about learning to code is that you’re never done learning.
 There’s always a new language, function, or framework to master.
 So, what does that look like once you rise through the ranks and go from an individual contributor on your team to a people manager?

 It’s definitely an exciting milestone, but this shift can be jarring.
 Your schedule might suddenly be filled with meetings and touch bases with team members, executives, and various other stakeholders.
-You might find yourself with little time for actual coding and worry about losing their edge.
+You might find yourself with little time for actual coding and worry about losing your edge.

 Fortunately, there are several ways that managers can keep their technical skills sharp — it just might involve a little bit of pre-planning.